Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 News of the escape set off what is believed to be Manitoba’s largest manhunt.
 Every municipal police force was placed on high alert and told to set up road blocks at the perimeter of their communities.
 The RCMP called in every on and off-duty officer and manned their own roadblocks on highways throughout southern Manitoba.
 Bordering provinces and states were also alerted, (as Leishman was an experienced pilot.)

 Leishman made it to Steinbach, stole a small plane and with three other escapees, (a murderer, a rapist and someone awaiting transfer to Selkirk Mental Hospital), headed for Gary, Indiana.
-They were discovered the next day when a bartender recognized Leishman from news coverage.
-After a stand-off, the men were captured and returned to Winnipeg.
+Recognized from news reports by a local barman, police surrounded them and after a brief shootout and standoff they were returned to Manitoba, where Leishman, still smiling, noticed the crowd which had come to the airport to see him and cheered him as some kind of modern Robin Hood.

 Leishman again escaped custody, this time from the Vaughan Street Jail on October 30, 1966.
 The only prisoner in that wing of the detention centre, Leishman was allowed access to the corridor outside his cell for exercise.
 One day he managed to open the door at the end of the corridor, overpower three guards and escape over a fence.
 (By this time, he was receiving international attention for his moves.)

-Four hours after the break, Leishman was caught at a phone booth at Main and Jefferson.
+It didn’t last long though.
+Four hours after the break, Leishman was caught at a phone booth at Main and Jefferson. he was back in police custody, this time for good.
+He was sentenced to fourteen years in prison.

 The next day, jail administrators had experts go over the door to see how he managed, without a key, to turn the locking bolts and mechanisms on the ancient door.
 They said it was ‘miraculous’ that he was able to do it.
 (After his conviction they had Leishman re-enact his MacGyver-esque escape for them.
 He used a strip of cloth and piece of wire.)

 On November 1, 1966 it was announced that Leishman was pleading guilty to all nine charges against him.
 He received a total 14 year sentence, eight for the gold heist and escapes, plus six for the original Toronto robbery and parole break.